ganyire/cra-template-lennie/README.md

 If your answer is yes to all (or some<sup>infinity</sup>) of the above, then you are in the right galaxy.

-Just run the command **_npx create-react-app --template lennie_** when initializing your React project and you are good to go.
+Just run the command **_npx create-react-app app-name --template lennie_** when initializing your React project and you are good to go.

 ### Important dependencies that comes with template by default